 Over the last decade, public awareness of pancreatic cancer has increased as several celebrities have succumbed to the disease, including ’80s and ’90s heartthrob Patrick Swayze (2009), Apple CEO and co-founder Steve Jobs (2011), and actor Alan Rickman (2011), who millennials fondly remember as Severus Snape from the Harry Potter film series.

 Alex Trebek, longtime host of “Jeopardy,” announced in March 2019 that he has stage 4 pancreatic cancer – a diagnosis in which treatment means improving symptoms and extending life rather than curative therapy.
-Most recently, Supreme Court Justice Ruth Bader Ginsburg made public that she had received radiation therapy in August 2019 for a new tumor on her pancreas, 10 years after she had surgery for pancreatic cancer (and 20 years after a diagnosis of colon cancer).
+In August 2019, Supreme Court Justice Ruth Bader Ginsburg made public that she had received radiation therapy for a new tumor on her pancreas, 10 years after she had surgery for pancreatic cancer (and 20 years after a diagnosis of colon cancer).

 Pancreatic cancer is among the most formidable cancers – while mortality rates of nearly all other cancer types have remained stable or decreased over time, pancreatic cancer rates have increased by 0.3% a year.
 In Texas, pancreatic cancer is responsible for 7% of the 41,300 recorded cancer deaths according to 2019 data from the American Cancer Society.